-The graduate student will meet 1:1 with a K-12 student, pre-assess their literacy abilities, plan individualized instruction based on needs, and execute the instruction.
+- One-to-One Tutoring: The graduate student will meet 1:1 with a student, pre-assess their literacy abilities, plan individualized instruction based on needs, and execute the instruction.
 Post-assessments conclude the program to determine growth and future recommendations.
 A formal case study report is provided to the parent/guardian of the child at the conclusion of the program.

-Graduate students co-teach small groups of six to eight K-12 students.
+- Small Group Tutoring: Graduate students co-teach small groups of three or four students.
 Children are grouped based on similar instructional needs and age.
 All students are given pre-post assessments and progress monitored throughout the program.
 Instruction is based on the needs of the group.
 Progress reports are provided to parent/guardian at the conclusion of the program.

-The School of Education undergraduate and graduate pre-certification students conduct 1:1 tutoring sessions after school one day a week off-site at an Archdiocese of Baltimore School.
-The K-12 students are identified by their teachers as needing reading support and are enrolled in the Reading Club.
+The School of Education undergraduate and graduate pre-certification students conduct 1:1 tutoring sessions after school, one day a week, off-site at a public charter school in Baltimore City.
+The K-8 students are identified by their teachers as needing reading support and are enrolled in the Reading Club.
 The Loyola pre-certification teachers conduct pre and post assessments and plan lessons based on the students' needs.

 Division Director, Literacy